Dec1mo/Vietnamese-Chatbot-From-Scratch/README.md

 When the bot receives a text message, it predicts the intent (greeting, goodbye, complain, praise, thanks, sorry, ask_drink, order, ask_coupon, payment, ask_owner) of the text.
 If it is:
-+ ask_drink/order: The bot responses a template for user to pick his drink and topping.
++ ask_drink/order: The bot responses with a template for the user to pick his drink and topping.
-+ ask_payment: The bot sets up a context, asks and stores user's information that required for delivery order such as: phone number, time of receipt, location.
++ ask_payment: The bot sets up a context, asks, and stores the user's information that is required for delivery order such as phone number, time of receipt, location.
-  + The bot uses Built-in NLP of Facebook to get phone number and time of receipt effectively and accurately.
+  + The bot uses the Built-in NLP of Facebook to get phone numbers and time of receipt effectively and accurately.
   + The bot uses fuzzy matching to match the input location with a location in a standard address table to parse the input location.
 + else: the bot responses a text corresponds to the intent.
 ## 🏁 Getting Started <a name = "getting_started"></a>